Denville Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 94.01 mi of roadways, of which 83.83 mi were maintained by the municipality, 2.60 mi by Morris County and 7.58 mi by the New Jersey Department of Transportation.

-Route 10, Route 53, U.S. Route 46 and Interstate 80 pass through the Township.
+Route 10, Route 53, US 46 and I-80 pass through the township.

 Public transportation

 Denville station services both of the New Jersey Transit's lines of Morristown and Montclair-Boonton.

 The Denville station offers train service to Hoboken Terminal or to New York Penn Station in Midtown Manhattan via Midtown Direct on NJ Transit's Morristown Line and Montclair-Boonton Line.
 Denville is actually two stations located within the same property.
 The Morristown Line station is two platforms located on a curve while the Montclair-Boonton Line station is a single platform next to the closed Denville Tower.

 NJ Transit offers local bus service on the 875 and 880 routes, which replaced service that had been offered on the MCM2 and MCM10 routes until June 2010, when NJ Transit pulled the subsidy.

 Denville is served by Lakeland Bus Lines with frequent service to the Port Authority Bus Terminal in Midtown Manhattan.

-Newark Liberty International Airport, is located 27.5 mi southeast of Denville in Newark, New Jersey.
+Newark Airport, is located 27.5 mi southeast of Denville in Newark.
 Other nearby airports include LaGuardia Airport (43 miles from Denville) and John F. Kennedy International Airport (54 miles from Denville), both of which are in Queens, New York City.